 Read these instructions!
-Use only recommended fuels!
+Use the right fuels!

 This document, when completed by the installer, constitutes part of a 'Hearth Notice' for purposes of Building Law.
 It must be left with the householder and placed where it can easily be found.
-INSTALLED AT LOCATION:

-Flue Draught measured on commissioning:

-Pa

-WG

-Fuel used on commissioning
+INSTALLED AT LOCATION: BY: EMERGENCY CONTACT: Flue Draught measured on commissioning: Pa WG Fuel used on I definitively assert that this installation is safe, has been lit and demonstrated to the householder, conforms with current building regulations and with these instructions commissioning SIGNED: DATE: │┗━━